nophead/NopSCADlib/readme.md

 ## Sheets
 Sheet materials.
 Rectangular with optional rounded corners.
 Negative radii make a chamfer.

-The "Soft" parameter can be used to determinesif the sheet material needs machine screws or wood screws, e.g.:
+The "Soft" parameter can be used to determine if the sheet material needs machine screws or wood screws, e.g.:

 * If soft, wood screws will be used, with a pilot hole.
 * If not soft, either tapped holes or a clearance hole and nuts will be used to retain screws.